lukacspapp/GA-SEI-Project-4-Cicero/README.md

 ## Backend

-On the backend, I have four models: User, Product, Order and Category.
+On the backend, I have four models: User, Product, Order, and Category.

 ### User

 [User File](https://github.com/lukacspapp/SEI-Project-4-Cicero/tree/main/lcodev/api/user)

-Django by defult gives a user model whereby it uses the username to verfy the user.
-I wanted to use the eamil address to verify the user so I created the a custom user with <code>AbstractUser</code>
+Django by default gives a user model whereby it uses the username to verify the user.
+I wanted to use the email address to verify the user so I created a custom user with <code>AbstractUser</code>

 [User Model](https://github.com/lukacspapp/SEI-Project-4-Cicero/blob/main/lcodev/api/user/models.py)